ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 where [leader_outbound, helper_outbound] is a vector of two elements.
 If either of these operations fails, then the leader marks the report as invalid.
-Otherwise it interprets `out` as follows.
-If this is the last round of the VDAF, then `out` is the aggregator's output share, in which case the aggregator finishes and stores its output share for further processing as described in {{collect-flow}}.
+Otherwise it interprets `out` as follows: If this is the last round of the VDAF, then `out` is the aggregator's output share, in which case the aggregator finishes and stores its output share for further processing as described in {{collect-flow}}.
 Otherwise, `out` is the pair `(new_state, prep_msg)`, where `new_state` is its updated